 Policy and practice for women’s participation in the Nepali Army is based on the national policy of gender equality and women empowerment.
-The Nepali Army has opened recruitment process for women since 1961.
+The Nepali Army has recruited women since 1961.

 Even though the concept of women soldiers is not new in the Nepali Army, it has never before reached the proportions of today.
 Women’s participation in technical service in the Nepali Army also expanded continually as follows: Nurses (1961), Para folders (1965), Medical doctors (1969), Legal (1998), Engineering (2004) and Aviation (2011).

-In 2004 when the country was fighting against insurgency, the Nepali Army opened its door to women soldiers in general service which comprised of combat related duties.
-First, women cadres in other rank were recruited in 2004 and then women officer cadets were enrolled in 2005.
+In 2004 when the country was fighting against insurgency, the Nepali Army opened its door to women soldiers in general service, which comprised of combat related duties.
+First women cadres in other rank were recruited from 2004 and then women officer cadets were enrolled in 2005.
 Since 2004, a number of other services have opened up for women soldiers.
 They are Military Police, Signalers, Office staffs, Army Band, Military Drivers, Military Clerks, Aircraft Technicians and in Combat, Combat Support and Combat Service Support Arms.

 The policy for the management of women in uniform in the Nepali Army has continuously evolved through time.
-To address the issues of women officers regarding career and welfare through one door policy, women division has been established under the Military Secretary branch in 2010, headed by deputy MS level officer.
+In 2010, to address the issues regarding woman officers' career and welfare through one door policy, women division was established under the Military Secretary Branch headed by deputy level officer of MS.

-Among the officers of the Nepali Army, female officers in the general service is 173 while the technical officers counts to 203.
-Junior Commission, Non- Commission Female Officers and other ranks include 3217 in general service and 937 in technical service.
-Existing highest rank for women officers have been T/Brigadier General (3) in the technical service and Major (61) in the general service.
+Among the officers of the Nepali Army, in the general service, 217 female officers are currently serving while the female technical officers' count is 205, female legal officer is 9 and female account officer is 16.
+Female participation in Junior Commission, Non- Commission Officers and other ranks include 5184 in general service, 433 in technical service, 235 in clerk, 27 in accountant and 306 in non-combatant role.
+Existing highest rank for women officers is T/Brigadier General (7) in the technical service, Judge Advocate Brigadier General (1) in legal service and Major (106) in the general service.